AI assistant — not human

 | Full Automation | AIR investigates and executes remediation actions automatically.
 Analysts review completed actions in audit log. | Mature deployments — maximum speed, minimum MTTR |

-Technical controls catch most threats, but humans remain the weakest link.
-Attack Simulation Training in Defender for Office 365 Plan 2 sends realistic phishing simulations to employees — measuring susceptibility, delivering targeted training, and tracking improvement over time.
+Technical controls can catch most threats.
+However, humans remain the weakest link in security.
+Attack Simulation Training in Defender for Office 365 Plan 2 provides realistic phishing simulations for employees.
+This training:

 Simulated phishing email directs user to a fake login page.
 Tracks who enters credentials.
 Most common real-world attack vector.